Shai Gilgeous-Alexander: 2024–25: MVP season, scoring title, NBA championship, and Finals MVP

 On March 3, Gilgeous-Alexander scored 51 points, along with seven assists, five rebounds, one steal, and one block in a 137–128 win over the Houston Rockets.
-It was his fourth outing with at least 50 points this season.
-He tied Kevin Durant for second in franchise history, trailing only Russell Westbrook, who had five 50-piece games while with the club.
+It was his fourth outing with at least 50 points that season.
+He tied Kevin Durant for second in franchise history, trailing only Russell Westbrook, who had five 50-point games while with the team.
 Gilgeous-Alexander also became just the 12th player in NBA history to achieve four (or more) games with at least 50 points in a single season.
-On March 12, Gilgeous-Alexander put up 34 points, five rebounds, and seven assists in a 118–112 win over the Boston Celtics.
+On March 12, Gilgeous-Alexander recorded 34 points, five rebounds, and seven assists in a 118–112 win over the Boston Celtics.
 He also became the fastest player in Thunder franchise history to achieve 10,000 career points, doing so in 368 games and surpassing the previous record set by Kevin Durant at 381 games.
 On March 25, Gilgeous-Alexander recorded 32 points, seven rebounds, and five assists in a 121–105 win over the Sacramento Kings.
-It was his 65th consecutive game with at least 20 points, surpassing the previous record set by Kevin Durant at 64 for the most consecutive 20-point games recorded in Thunder franchise history.
+The performance marked his 65th consecutive game scoring 20 or more points, surpassing Kevin Durant's Thunder franchise record of 64 such games.

 Gilgeous-Alexander finished the regular season as the first Canadian to lead the NBA in scoring and the third international player to achieve the feat.
 He finished the season with the most 20-point games (75), 30-point games (49), 40-point games (13) and 50-point games (4).
 His streak of 72 consecutive games scoring at least 20 points became the longest such streak since the 1960s, following Wilt Chamberlain (80 games), and Oscar Robertson (76 games).
 It was also Gilgeous-Alexander's third consecutive season averaging at least 30 points, joining a list occupied by Michael Jordan, Wilt Chamberlain, Oscar Robertson, Kareem Abdul-Jabbar, James Harden and Bob McAdoo.
-He was named the NBA Most Valuable Player of the 2024–25 season, becoming just the second Canadian player to win the award, after Steve Nash in 2005 and 2006.
+He was named the NBA Most Valuable Player (MVP) for the 2024–25 NBA season, becoming just the second Canadian to win the award, following Steve Nash who first claimed it in back-to-back seasons in 2005 and 2006.
 Gilgeous-Alexander also led the Thunder to the best record in franchise history at 68–14, tied for the fifth-best regular season record in NBA history.